Does caffeine affect mitral valve prolapse?

 As the ventricle’s wall thickens and excess strain is placed on the atrium over a period of time, overall function is impaired and complications such as pulmonary hypertension, blood clotting (stroke), atrial fibrillation, and congestive heart failure may develop in the prolapsing patient.

 Does caffeine affect mitral valve prolapse?
-Yes, and it is best to eliminate it from of your diet if you have this condition.
+Yes, so it is best to eliminate it from of your diet if you have this condition.
 At the very least, sufferers should try to consume a lot less of it.

-Note that caffeine isn’t only present in coffee and tea; it can also be found in non-cola sodas, energy drinks, chocolate, breath fresheners, weight loss pills, medications (painkillers), and more.
+Note that caffeine isn’t only present in coffee and tea.
+It can also be found in non-cola sodas, energy drinks, chocolate, breath fresheners, weight loss pills, medications (painkillers), and more.
 And yes, decaf coffee contains caffeine, too, in case you were wondering – about 5 mg per cup.